janb1elsk1/YouTube-Distractions-Blocker/README.md

 ## ✨ What is YouTuned?

 YouTuned is a distraction filter for YouTube with a **master power switch** and a modern, glassmorphism UI.
 It lets you:
-- Remove recommendations, Shorts, autoplay, and comments
+- Remove recommendations, Shorts, and comments
 - Keep search and subscriptions untouched
 - Control all filtering with a single, beautiful master switch
 - Enjoy a privacy-first, zero-data-collection experience